fouge/fouge.github.io/_posts/2020-10-03-firmware-qa-ci-cd.md

 ---
 layout: post
-title: Continous Delivery for Firmware updates.
+title: Continuous Delivery for Firmware updates.
 description: Building and releasing Firmware to the customer is easy when you use the right tools.
 date: 2020-10-03
 author: Cyril